texnixe/kirby-spreadsheet/readme.md

 Version 0.1.0

+Include a table inside your textarea field from an .xlsx spreadsheet or comma separated text file.
 This plugin provides a Kirbytag, which lets you reference a spreadsheet.
 The columns and rows of the spreadsheet are then inserted as a table.

 ## Installation